• Contact Info

 Primary Instructor - Fall 2019

 Intensive study of selected topics in behavioral genetics.
 Emphasizes recent research.
 Attention to both human and animal studies.
 May be repeated up to 12 total credit hours.
-Instructor consent required.
+Instructor consent required for students outside of the Behavioral, Psychiatric, and Statistical Genetics program.

 Background